- What is a REIT?

 - What is a Form 8937 and where can I obtain a copy of the most recent one?

 - Any corporation that underwent a stock split or a merger, paid a stock dividend, paid a "return of capital" distribution (i.e., a distribution exceeding current and accumulated earnings and profits), or otherwise undertook an "organizational action" is required to either (i) file Form 8937 with the IRS and send copies to its shareholders or (ii) make the required information publicly available on its website.
 Please click here for a copy of Piedmont’s most recent Form 8937.
-Note that Piedmont did not pay a return of capital distribution for 2015 so no Form 8937 is required.
+Note that Piedmont did not pay a return of capital distribution for either 2015 or 2017 so no Form 8937 is required for those years.

 - Who should I contact if I still have questions about my Form 1099?